 It took decades for them to plan, to execute.
 The sheer logistics of it were seemingly intractable at times.
-How would they inform the parents.
+How would they inform the parents?
 How would they find the teachers?
 How would they pay the teachers?
 Who would write the curriculum?
 Where would the students stay and who would feed them?

 Together, they mulled over these questions.
-Long nights stretched into bleary-eyed mornings which gave way into sleepy afternoons, all spent together, discussing, arguing.
+Long nights stretched into bleary-eyed mornings which gave way to sleepy afternoons, all spent together, discussing, arguing.
 Oh, the arguing.
 Godric had grown now, and Ollivander in her new identity as Helga Hufflepuff had allowed herself to age as well.
 The sting of Meldh’s betrayal was still fresh in her mind, so perhaps it was some deep-seated desire for revenge, or perhaps it was simply that proximity had given way to fondness.
 But Godric and Helga began to care for each other beyond the relationship of master and apprentice, and that fondness eventually grew into love.

 She would watch, enchanted, as Godric and Salazar would argue about the origins of Magic, the blood of Atlantis.
 Long hours were spent debating whether, (as distasteful as such segregation would be to all of them), they should only allow entry to those full-blooded Witches and Wizards.

 Although she did not take his side, she understood his concern.
 For magic to grow, it must be nurtured.
 Education was essential, on this they all agreed.
 Further, it was a well-observed fact that Magic begets Magic.
 Enough Wizards gather in one place, and the air becomes electric; ideas exchange more easily, Magic flows more freely.
-Enough wizards settles a land for enough time, and the land itself seems to change in response, with magical creatures and plants emerging, worming their way out of the collective subconscious.
+Enough wizards settle a land for enough time, and the land itself seems to change in response, with magical creatures and plants emerging, worming their way out of the collective subconscious.

 They all knew and all agreed that the amount of Magic one carried was tied to their bloodline.
 But, they also knew and agreed that the amount of Magic one carries is not necessarily proportionate to the amount of Magic can output at any given time.
 Although Achilles may have a fraction of the endurance of the Tortoise, he can still sprint far faster over a short span.
 A school of pure-bloods would not ensure a school of powerful Magic, but it would ensure a high concentration of raw Magic.

 So it came down to a simple question of quality versus quantity.
-Godric believed that it would be easier to find and teach 100 half-blood wizards than it would be find 50 pure-blood wizards.
+Godric believed that it would be easier to find and teach 100 half-blood wizards than it would be to find 50 pure-blood wizards.
 Salazar believed that this would present a logistical problem: how do you scale Hogwarts to handle that kind of population growth?
 Godric, ever the idealist, wanted to wait to solve that problem when and if it happened.
-Salazar, on the other hand, was known for the detail and care that went into his plans, and such an omission did not sit well to him.
+Salazar, on the other hand, was known for the detail and care that went into his plans, and such an omission did not sit well with him.

 The eventual compromise was to divide the school into three houses, with Salazar managing the pure-blood lines and the other founders managing the growth of the middle-bloods.
 They decided that the term “half-blood” was not strictly accurate, and carried pejorative connotations.
 Of course, they had not foreseen the linguistic corruption that would eventually shorten “Middle-Bloods” into “Mid-Bloods” and then twist that into “Mudbloods”.
 Nonetheless, they would compare results after a century or so, and that would dictate the course of Hogwart’s future.